C. P. de Silva: Early life and education

-Born Randombe in Balapitiya to C. R. de Silva, a proctor with a civil practice in Balapitiya and Galle; and Obinamuni Adlin de Silva.
-He had three brothers and two sisters.
-His brother A. H. de Silva took over their father's practice and was elected to parliament along with his other brother Merril de Silva, his sister Gladys married R. T. de Silva and the other sister Stella became a pediatrician.
-His brother Dr L. B. de Silva was a researcher attached to the Medical Research Institute.
-He was a cousin of Colvin R. de Silva.
+Born in Randombe, Balapitiya to C. R. de Silva, a proctor with a civil practice in Balapitiya and Galle; and Obinamuni Adlin de Silva, he had three brothers and two sisters.
+His brother A. H. de Silva took over their father's practice and was elected to parliament along with another brother Merril de Silva.
+His sister Gladys married R. T. de Silva and the other sister Stella became a pediatrician.
+His brother Dr. L. B. de Silva was a researcher attached to the Medical Research Institute.
+He was a cousin of socialist politician and renowned lawyer Colvin R. de Silva.

 He was educated at Dharmasoka College, Ambalangoda and St Thomas' College, Mt.
 Lavinia, where he won the Gregory Scholarship, the Miller Award and became head boy.
-Thereafter he attend the Ceylon University College where he gained a BSc in Mathematics (first Class)in 1933.
+Thereafter he attended the Ceylon University College where he gained a B.Sc. in Mathematics (first Class) in 1933.
 He thereafter attended University of London for postgraduate studies.

 Civil service

 Having sat for the Ceylon Civil Service (CCS) entrance exam in the United Kingdom, de Silva was admitted in 1935 and on his return to the island was appointed as a cadet in the Jaffna Kachcheri.
 At aged 23, he was one of the youngest to gain admission to the CCS.
 Following his completion of training as a cadet, he was appointed as the Assistant Government Agent (AGA) in Puttalam.
 He was then selected by D. S. Senanayake, Minister of Agriculture to serve as AGA of the Polonnaruwa District in order to carry forward his agricultural projects in the district.
 In Polonnaruwa, de Silva served under Richard Aluvihare and played a major role in establishing the Minneriya Colonisation Scheme.
 Thereafter he was posted as Assistant Secretary to the Minister of Agriculture, assisting Senanayake in his agricultural programs.
 He was then posted as Assistant Government Agent of the Anuradhapura District.
-In 1945 he was an Assistant Land Commissioner and in 1949 he was promoted to the post of Director of Land Development, under the when Minister of Agriculture, Dudley Senanayake, who was a contemporary at St Thomas' College, having been two years senior.
+In 1945 he was an Assistant Land Commissioner and in 1949 he was promoted to the post of Director of Land Development, under the then Minister of Agriculture, Dudley Senanayake, who was a contemporary at St Thomas' College, having been two years his senior.
 However, after a falling out with Dudley Senanayake, he was appointed Assistant Government Agent of the Kalutara District.
-Resigned shortly thereafter from the Civil Service and retired to his farm in Tabbowa in the Puttalam District becoming a gentleman farmer.
+He resigned shortly thereafter from the Civil Service and retired to his farm in Tabbowa in the Puttalam District becoming a gentleman farmer.